Planning with SiMBA: Motion Planning under Uncertainty for Temporal Goals using Simplified Belief Guides: Evaluations

 \begin{itemize} \item $\phi_1 = \globally \neg o \wedge \eventually a$ \item $\phi_2 = \globally \neg o \wedge \eventually(a \wedge \eventually c)$ \item $\phi_3 = \globally \neg o \wedge \eventually(a \wedge \eventually c) \wedge \eventually(b \wedge \eventually c)$ \item $\phi_4 = \globally \neg o \wedge \eventually(a \wedge \eventually(c \wedge \eventually(a \wedge \eventually c)$ \item $\phi_5 = \globally \neg o \wedge \eventually\big(a \wedge \eventually (c \wedge \phi_3)\big) \wedge \eventually\big(b \wedge \eventually (c \wedge \phi_3)\big)$

 \end{itemize}

-For each specification, $\globally \neg o$ refers to obstacle avoidance. $\phi_1$ is a single goal motion planning problem, with the goal of reaching region $a$. $\phi_2$ is a sequential goal problem, with the goal of reaching region $a$ followed by region $c$. $\phi_3$ states that the robot should visit regions $a$ and $b$ in any order, before surfacing to region $c$. $\phi_4$ states that the robot should visit regions $a$ followed by $c$ twice. $\phi_5$ states that the robot should satisfy $\phi_3$ twice sequentially.
+For each specification, $\globally \neg o$ refers to obstacle avoidance. $\phi_1$ requires to eventually reach region $a$. $\phi_2$ is a sequential goal problem, with the goal of reaching region $a$ followed by region $c$. $\phi_3$ states that the robot should visit regions $a$ and $b$ in any order, before surfacing to region $c$. $\phi_4$ states that the robot should visit regions $a$ followed by $c$ twice. $\phi_5$ states that the robot should satisfy $\phi_3$ twice sequentially.

 For belief tree planning, we used \cite{Ho2022} with RRT.
 We provided a time limit of $120s$ to find a solution for 100 trials.
 The results are summarized in Table~\ref{tab:benchmarking}.
 From the benchmarking results, it is evident that the state-abstraction approach does not work for belief space problems.
 This is due to the need to capture measurements affecting the belief dynamics in the abstraction.
 Note that it may be possible to combine abstraction-based approaches with a biased sampling paradigm, but it is not clear how to do so effectively.
 We also attempted to use belief discretization instead of state discretization, but it also performed poorly since many transitions in the abstraction are impossible.